 Quick Answer

-Bosch Single Bevel Sliding Compound Miter Saw A compact mite
+BOSCH 8-1/2 Inch Single Bevel Sliding Compound Miter Saw CM8

 The Bosch Single Bevel Sliding Compound Miter Saw is the best saw for precision wood cutting — sliding arm extends cutting width for wider boards, dual-bevel capability handles crown molding compound angles, and Bosch's build quality holds calibration through heavy use.
 For curves, the Makita 4329K jig saw is the specialist.